IDEA-FinAI/ToG/README.md

 # ToG

-The code for paper: "Think-on-Graph: Deep and Responsible Reasoning of Large Language Model with Knowledge Graph".
+The code for paper: "Think-on-Graph: Deep and Responsible Reasoning of Large Language Model on Knowledge Graph".

 ## Project Structure
 - `requirements.txt`: Pip environment file.